prahladyeri/listoffreelancingvideos/README.md

-# Curated List of Youtube Videos about Freelancing
+# Curated List of Videos about Freelancing

 * [On Motivation and Inspiration](#on-motivation-and-inspiration)
 * [On Organization and Tools](#on-organization-and-tools)